Megaherz: Götterdämmerung, Zombieland and Erdwärts (2010–2017)

-Megaherz Goes China, Komet and departure of Jürgen "Bam Bam" Wiehler (2017–2019)
+Tour in China, Komet and departure of Jürgen "Bam Bam" Wiehler (2017–2019)

 On 9 January 2017, after the "Erdwärts Tour" finale, the band announced that they have entered the studio to record their next studio album.

 The band went on a four-date tour in China for the very first time in the bands 20+ year career in May 2017 playing in four cities, including Beijing.
 Megaherz opened for Marilyn Manson on 22 July 2017 at Woodstage Open Air Festival in Dresden, Germany.

 Komet was revealed as the title of the upcoming 10th album scheduled to be released in February 2018.

 Longtime drummer Jürgen Wiehler left the band in February 2018; Tobias Derer, was later announced as his replacement.
 Derer's run with the band was short lived, as he left in April 2018.
 The band officially announced his departure in July 2018 and welcomed Rolf Herring on board as the new drummer.

-Komet would turn out to be Megaherz's highest charting album to date, reaching number 7 on the German charts.
+Komet would turn out to be Megaherz's highest-charting album to date, reaching number 7 on the German charts.

-Upcoming album (2019–present)
+In Teufels Namen (2019–present)

-In August 2019, Megaherz announced that they have begun work on a new studio album, aimed for release in 2020.
+In August 2019, Megaherz announced that they have begun work on a new studio album, originally aimed for a release in 2020.

+On August 14, 2021, Megaherz announced via Facebook that drummer Rolf Hering would be leaving that band and joining medieval metal band Feuerschwanz.
+On April 6, 2022, they revealed that Maxx Hertweck was the new drummer of the band.

+On August 11, 2023, their eleventh studio album In Teufel's Namen was released.